FAQ About Polk County 4-H

 How do I register my child/teen for a Polk County 4-H Club or activity?

-Make sure you are subscribed to our email newsletter so you will get a notice about registration dates for upcoming clubs and activities.
+Make sure you are subscribed to our email newsletter (sign up form is on our webpage) so you will get a notice about registration dates for upcoming clubs and activities.
 Once registration is open, you may use our online registration form or a downloadable paper form to submit your registration.
 Space is limited for most programs, so registration is on a first-come, first-served basis.
 Priority is also given to families who have already created and have an active profile on 4HOnline.

 How can I volunteer with Polk County 4-H?